SimformSolutionsPvtLtd/tesseract-OCR-iOS-demo/README.md

 ## Getting Started

-There are the following points we need to follow to use [tesseract OCR iOS](https://github.com/gali8/Tesseract-OCR-iOS) and get the better the output out of it.
+Following are the key points in this demo to get the better results,

 ## Add Trained Data[Tessdata Folder]

 As we all know training data is used to train an algorithm.
 Generally, training data is a certain percentage of an overall dataset along with a testing set.
 As a rule, the better the training data, the better the algorithm or classifier performs.
 Tesseract requires language-specific training data to perform predictions, here language-specific denotes that it predicts within the boundaries of a given language.

-To add training data drag the tessdata folder and set the added Folders option to create folder references, It will create a referenced folder. do not forget to select a target before clicking Finish.
+To add training data drag the tessdata folder and set the added Folders option to create folder references, It will create a referenced folder.
+Do not forget to select a target before clicking Finish.
-For this project we have only included English training files to tessdata folder.you can download and add [tessdata](https://github.com/tesseract-ocr/tessdata) as per your project requirements.
+For this project we have only included English training files to tessdata folder.
+You can download and add [tessdata](https://github.com/tesseract-ocr/tessdata) as per your project requirements.

 ![Monosnap 2019-12-05 11-41-18](https://user-images.githubusercontent.com/8736329/70208814-88eac380-1754-11ea-81ea-c66b2a789dc0.png)